madecole/09-Juicy-Breakout/README.md

-# 09-Juicy-Breakout
+# Project-Template-Godot
-This is a game of breakout.
+A generic template for a Godot project